Urban local bodies originated and developed in modern India during the period of British rule.

 a fast developing town

-a town which does not fulfil conditions for a municipality
+a town which does not fulfill conditions for a municipality

 It is established by a notification in the government gazette